< Home

 Conclusions:

 Although synovial cellularity provides valuable information about the condition of the joint, histological evaluation in synovial sepsis should be considered as an additional modality for accurate diagnosis.
-Dosage of IL6, IL1β and TNFα could serve as synovial biomarkers of septic involvement.
+Concentrations of IL6, IL1β and TNFα could serve as synovial biomarkers of septic involvement.

 Back to the top of the page ^